WUSTL-CSE222-FS18/studio-01-studio1_cornell_/README.md

 ***Q1.3 Briefly describe your solutions (use a list) and any strengths/weaknesses you see.***

+A dog collar with a gps.
+Equipped with a barcode, so if the dog gets away and someone finds it, they can scan it with their phone and give the owners a call.
+It also comes with an app that alerts the customer whenever the dog crosses the pre-defined boundaries.

+Smart rope that changes length according to where the dog is to keep him from running away

+A device with a microphone attatched that takes in the sound of the baby crying, and based on certain characteristics of the cry like pitch and length, tells the customer what the baby needs.

 ## Part 1.5: Feedback (10 minutes total)

 Meet with your corresponding group again.
 And, again, select which set will be Designers first.